scarlettgamestudio/scarlett-framework/README.md

 # README #

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-This repository contains the Scarlett Framework Module and associated libraries.
+This repository contains the Scarlett Framework Module and associated libraries. **At the moment this software is in Development Stage and not ready for production use.**

 ### How do I get set up? ###